scalytics/kafscale/kscale-spec.md

 Disaster recovery: configure an etcd snapshot schedule that uploads backups to a dedicated S3 bucket.
 The operator should surface the snapshot status and most recent backup timestamp in its status/metrics.

+### Etcd Schema Direction (Current)

+We currently use a **snapshot-only** schema: the operator publishes a single JSON metadata snapshot to etcd and brokers read from it.
+We intentionally avoid per-key writes for broker registrations, assignments, or topic metadata until the ops surface requires it.
+This keeps the control plane simple and avoids partial updates that could drift out of sync.

+Future release: consider moving to a per-key schema later (e.g., when we need richer ops APIs or finer-grained updates).

 ### Environment Variable Overrides

 ```bash